Anne Balay: As GLBT freedoms expand, who benefits–and who doesn’t

 Queers in the mill are permanently on their own, even when they know there are others out there.
 As a gay steelworker, if you reach out to a coworker who you think might be gay, you are putting them (and yourself) in immediate danger.
 This makes the personal isolation caused by closeting harder to bear.
 There is no shared community of oppression, which is what makes pride and collectivity possible.
 And globally, the increased freedoms experienced by American queers puts non-American gay people in this position of fear and secrecy.
 Ironically, some Americans, including most blue-collar workers, never experienced the freedoms that led to this clampdown.

-Anne Balay is professor of English and gender studies at Indiana University Northwest.
+Anne Balay has taught English and gender studies at the University of Illinois at Chicago and Indiana University Northwest.
 Her book Steel Closets: Voices of Gay, Lesbian, and Transgender Steelworkers will be published April 2014.